-Food photography has gained popularity thanks to social media – people love sharing their meals no matter where they’re eating.
+Food photography is popular thanks to social media – people love sharing their meals.

-Being at home is no different as the opportunity still exists to share your #lockdownlunch with the world.
+Use the opportunity to share your #lockdownlunch with the world.

 Top-down shots get the best views of plated food but don’t be afraid to try different angles.

-Creatively arranged food makes food photography look best.
-Placing the plate on a timber chopping board sitting on the table add more depth and interest.
+Creatively arranged food makes food shots look best.
+Placing the plate on a timber chopping board sitting on the table add more interest.

 16. Create a Personal Documentary

-Something we take for granted and makes for a simple activity while stuck at home is to document your daily routine from your point of view.
+While stuck at home, document your daily routine from your point of view.

-Photograph your day while you work or relax, wash the dog, check the letterbox or even butter your bread – take photos of a few things or everything.
+Photograph your working day, check the letterbox or butter your toast – take photos of everything.

-The final photo brings the series full-circle with a shot of your bedside clock just before you go to sleep.
+The final photo shoot completes the series with a shot of your bedside clock at bedtime.
 Publish this series in your blog post with regular updates.

 17. Photograph Someone Working

 Take your home photoshoot ideas up a notch by photographing someone at work.

 If your partner or housemate work from home, document their day.
 If someone you live with works with their hands, photograph them working on their car or building something in their workshop.